-Known as Cuminum Cyminum, cumin is obtained from a flowering plant that is majorly grown in India, North Africa, and the Middle East.
+Also known as Cuminum Cyminum, cumin seeds, also called Jeera in India, are obtained from a flowering plant ( a member of the parsley family) that is majorly grown in India, North Africa, and the Middle East.

 Health Benefits of Cumin

-Cumin is rich in Vitamin E and hence it has anti-aging properties.
+- The seeds are rich in vitamin E and hence have anti-aging properties.

-Research shows that Homemade Cumin Powder just like cumin essential oil is very digestive, antiseptic, and diuretic.
+- Research shows that cumin is very digestive, antiseptic, and diuretic.

-Cumin Seeds bursts into flavor when one seed comes in your mouth while the ground cumin mingles well with the base of the dish and becomes a part of the overall taste profile.
+Although cumin powder is made from cumin seeds, both taste different when added to a dish.
+Cumin seeds burst into flavor when one seed comes into your mouth while the ground cumin mingles well with the base of the dish and becomes a part of the overall taste profile.